 Please, read and enjoy, and if you have constructive criticism feel free to let me know.

 Disclaimer: Hetalia and all characters are not mine.

-Pairings: Spain/S. Italy, possible other pairings will be in the background
+Pairings: Spain/S. Italy, possible other pairings will be mentioned briefly.

 Chapter Warning: None

 Flames danced to life beneath the black coils atop the stove, and Lovino stands there and watches as tiny tendrils of smoke curl up from a previous spill on the burner.
 A slight violet tinge appears, nestled there in the black rings, and then the element assumes some reddish-purple tones, like unripe blackberries.
 It shifts from a burning sunset orange until, finally, settling on an intense, heated red.
 He stares distantly, a tea kettle snug in his grip, as he vaguely recalls in his thoughts that the violent hues remind him of Dante's nine rings of Hell.
 Eyebrows pinch together as he banishes the thought from his mind, and places the kettle haphazardly on the searing metal, listening for a moment as the water sloshes inside.
 His lip curls in distaste before his gaze, from the kitchen, searches the living room; the place where linoleum met carpet and where the flashing lights from the television set illuminated the couch.
 The back wall.
 Antonio's passive, sleepy countenance.
 Lovino absentmindedly fiddles with the handle of the kettle, pulling it forward to center it over the heat.